← Back to Blog

 The Genesis Invitational 2026: A Weekend Golfer's Watch Guide

-Everything weekend golfers need to know about the 2026 Genesis Invitational at Riviera.
-The holes to watch, the storylines that matter, and what you can steal for your own game.
+Your weekend golfer's guide to the 2026 Genesis Invitational at Riviera — holes to watch, storylines that matter, and what to steal for your game.

 The Genesis Invitational 2026: A Weekend Golfer's Watch Guide